ghdl/ghdl-cosim/doc/vhpidirect/examples/arrays.rst

 the (de)allocation performed in either VHDL or C. However, while accesses to constrained VHDL types do contain metada about the bounds, pointers in C do not.
 Hence, in these examples, the length is explicitly passed along with the pointer/access.
 Note that other possible implementations would save the length in a variable in C, so that it does not need to be passed each time.
-This is done in the example with ``main()`` above.
+This is done in ``fcn`` :ref:`above <COSIM:VHPIDIRECT:Examples:arrays:intvector:csized>`.

 In this example two equivalent architectures are provided.
-In ``calloc`` allocation and deallocation is done in C, invoked from VHDL.
+In ``calloc`,` allocation and deallocation is done in C, invoked from VHDL.
 Conversely, in ``vhdlalloc`` the allocation and deallocation is done in VHDL.
 Apart from that, both are functionally equivalent: